noskovvkirill/mirror_feed/README.md

 # An alternative reading client for the Mirror.xyz

 ~~Probably Mirror team is already working on their feed implementation, but I think it's important to highlight the power of decentralization and build an alternative to the existing client app.
-Fat protocols and thin layers?
+Fat protocols and thin layers?~~

-I see that Mirror.xyz is moving towards a channel of communication for the different projects rather than a simply text-focused publishing platform.
-The advantage of my app could be in its simplicity that focuses on text&ideas.~~
+~~I see that Mirror.xyz is moving towards a channel of communication for the different projects rather than a simply text-focused publishing platform.
+The advantage of my app could be in its simplicity that focuses on text&ideas~~ <- NOT RELEVANT ANYMORE

 After the initial release of the project, I've realized that the real pain point is a curation.
 There is a huge amount of great content available on Mirror, but it's hard to find it unless someone shares it directly.
 Probably the easiest direction to take is to have a content indexation, tagging and have a search.
 Or to curate stuff though likes/upvotes on a server.
 I want to explore crypto native interactions and token stacking seems to be one of the most interesting direction to explore.
 But I'm not sure that it provides a right experience for the curator (signing everything, waiting for a transaction to be approved and etc.).
 I welcome all the ideas! :-)